holmdk/holmdk.github.io/_posts/2020-04-02-video_prediction.md

 # Video Prediction using ConvLSTM Autoencoder (PyTorch)

 In this guide, I will show you how to code a ConvLSTM autoencoder (seq2seq) model for frame prediction using the MovingMNIST dataset.
-This framework can easily be extended for any other dataset as long as it complies with some standard configuration settings.
+This framework can easily be extended for any other dataset as long as it complies with the standard pytorch Dataset configuration.

-Before starting, we will briefly outline the libraries we are using and the steps we need to take:
+Before starting, we will briefly outline the libraries we are using:

 ```
 pytorch
 pytorch-lightning (for multi-GPU and easy/optimal configuration)
 numpy
 ```

-## Steps:
-**1. Define dataloader**
-**2. Define model architecture**
-**3. Define main script for running training using pytorch-lightning**

 # 1: Dataloader
 Download the dataloader script from the following repo [tychovdo/MovingMNIST](https://github.com/tychovdo/MovingMNIST).